List of constituencies of the Punjab Legislative Assembly

-The Punjab Legislative Assembly is the unicameral state legislature of Punjab state in North India.
+The Punjab Legislative Assembly is the unicameral legislature of Punjab state in North India.
 The seat of the Legislative Assembly is at Chandigarh, the capital of the state.
 It is housed within the Chandigarh Capitol Complex, a World Heritage Site designed by Le Corbusier.
 The term of the assembly is five years, unless it is dissolved early.
-Since 1977, it has had 117 members who are directly elected, from single-seat constituencies.
+Punjab is the nineteenth-largest state in India, covering 50362 km2; and the fifteenth-most populous state with a population of 27.7 million.

+Constituency boundaries are periodically redrawn by the delimitation commission which tries to keep them as geographically compact areas, and with due consideration to existing boundaries of administrative units.
+The latest census is used to draw the boundaries and every assembly constituency has to be completely within a parliamentary constituency.
+Since 1977, the Punjab Assembly has had 117 single-seat constituencies, each of which directly elects a representative based on a first past the post election.

 Since the independence of India, the Scheduled Castes (SC) and Scheduled Tribes (ST) have been given reservation status, guaranteeing political representation, and the Constitution lays down the general principles of positive discrimination for SCs and STs.
 The 2011 census of India stated that there were no people of any Scheduled Tribes in Punjab, while the Scheduled Castes constitute a significant portion of the population of the state, at 31.9%.
 The Scheduled Castes have been granted a reservation of 34 seats in the assembly.